sulu/sulu-docs/reference/content-types/snippet_selection.rst

     * - allow_deselect_for_disabled_items
       - bool
       - Defines if the user should be able to deselect an item that is disabled.
 Default value is true.
+    * - sortable
+      - bool
+      - Defines if the user should be able to sort the selected items.
+Default value is true.
     * - request_parameters
       - collection
       - Collection of parameters that are appended to the requests sent by the selection.